oz-tal/statesman_mongoid/README.md

 # Statesman Mongoid

-Restored mongoid adapters for the Statesman gem.
+Restored mongoid adapters for [Statesman](https://github.com/gocardless/statesman).

+TODO: Restore generators and test units

+NOTE: This is an early salvage of the dropped mongoid support with a couple of fixes and some basic usage testing, use at your own risk and feel free to contribute

 ## Installation